 Christopher Langer, MSc, MBACP

-Based in Hitchin, Hertfordshire, I offer a professional counselling service to people of all ages and walks of life.
+Based in Hitchin, Hertfordshire, I offer a professional counselling service to both individuals and couples.
 You may be in the middle of a personal crisis, or there may be a feeling that something could be better in an important area of your life.

 Wherever you are right now, I’ll help you explore the personal issues you are facing, helping you gain a much better understanding of what is causing you distress.

 I'm a fully qualified counsellor, with an Advanced Diploma in Humanistic and Integrative Counselling from CPPD, and a Diploma in Psychodynamic Counselling from Hertfordshire University.
 I also hold a master's in Occupational Psychology, and first degrees in Psychology and Business.
 I'm a mindfulness trainer too and a registered member of the BACP.

 I have been passionate about psychology and human relationships ever since my undergraduate days.
 Before turning to counselling, I worked as a senior manager within large organisations.
 Counselling is very much feel like a 'true calling' for me.

 - Career counselling